Impacts of Dirty Data: and Experimental Evaluation: INTRODUCTION

 \item Based on the evaluation results, we provide guidelines of algorithm selection and data cleaning for users.
 We also give suggestions for future work to researchers and practitioners. \end{enumerate}

 The rest paper is organized as follows.
 Dimensions of data quality are reviewed in Section~\ref{sec:dimension}.
 Section~\ref{sec:classification} analyzes dirty-data impacts on six classical classification algorithms.
 We discuss impacts of dirty data on six clustering methods in Section~\ref{sec:clustering}.
-Section~\ref{sec:regression} introduces dirty-data impacts on four regression approaches.
 Our experiments are described in Section~\ref{sec:experiments}, and our guidelines and suggestions are presented in Section~\ref{sec:guidelines}.